VanMobile/vm-kb/dev/developerQuestions.md

 #### What technology stack will developers be expected to know?

-One of our goals is to keep consistency of the technologies used across contracts.
+One of our goals is to keep the consistency of the technologies used across contracts.

 Benefits include...
 - helps reduce cognitive load and ramp-up time